Operation Bootstrap

 Operation Bootstrap (Operación Manos a la Obra) is the name given to a series of projects which transformed the economy of Puerto Rico into an industrial and developed one.
-The federal government of the United States together with what is known today as the Puerto Rico Industrial Development Company set forth a series of ambitious economical projects that evolved Puerto Rico into an industrial high-income territory.
+The federal government of the United States together with what is known today as the Puerto Rico Industrial Development Company set forth a series of ambitious economical projects that evolved Puerto Rico into an industrial high-income territory compared to the region.
 Bootstrap is still considered the economic model of Puerto Rico as the island has still not been able to evolve into a knowledge economy.

 History

 The island's traditional economy was based around sugarcane plantations; of the 516,730 jobs on the island in 1940, almost half of them were agriculture-based, with 124,076 of these based on sugar-cane farms.
 However, Esteban Bird described in detail the misgivings of the sugarcane industry and the monoculture economy in general.
 By the middle of the twentieth century it remained one of the poorest in the Caribbean.
 After possession of the island was transferred to the United States in 1898 after the Spanish-American War, it remained mostly neglected.
 Conditions in Puerto Rico worsened during the world wars, after years of neglect.
 Pressure grew in the U.S. to address the worsening situation, influenced by journalists like John Gunther who described the island in 1941 as such:

 "I saw, in short, misery, disease, squalor, filth.
 It would be lamentable enough to see this anywhere...to see it on American territory...is a paralyzing jolt to anyone who believes in American standards of progress and civilization."

 In May 1947, the Puerto Rican legislature passed the Industrial Incentives Act eliminating all corporate taxes, to encourage U.S. investment in industry.
 The initiative granted private and foreign investment a ten year period of exemption from taxes on many of the expenses for businesses involved in the industrial economy.
 These exemptions included: